-- Students submit a registration form for each exam no later than February 28.
-Students who register for a prelim, then decide not to take the exam MUST notify the examiner at least 10 days prior to the exam.
+- Students register online for each exam no later than February 28.
+Students who register for a prelim, then decide not to take the exam, MUST notify the examiner at least 10 days prior to the exam.
 Failure to do so will result in a failing score on the exam.

 - Which prelims must I take?

 - The prelims are listed by subject area.
 Students must complete two different written prelims and select a minor sequence from a third prelim area.
 Most students may "select" their prelims.
 Statistics students are required to take the Probability and Statistics prelim, then select their remaining prelim and minor sequence.

 - How can I prepare for the exams?

 - Sample exams are posted on the website for review.
 Check the Exam Topics link to see if a prelim syllabus is available.